 As well as his big book, Dowden wrote a short introduction to Shakespeare for a series of ‘Literature Primers’ edited by J. R. Green.
 It came out in August 1877.
 This is what Dowden said there about Macbeth.

 This book too was frequently reprinted: it was kept in print for more than forty years.
 (I have seen a copy dated 1922.)This is a pamphlet written by a twenty-something Toronto high-school teacher – Melanchthon Fennessy Libby (1864–1921) – published in Toronto in 1893.
 Most people, I imagine, if they have taken any interest in Libby’s ideas, have thought it sufficient to look at the excerpts quoted by Furness (1903), rather than trying to track down a copy of the original pamphlet.
 But here I reproduce the entire text, transcribed from a copy digitized (aptly enough) by the University of Toronto.
 (I have marked a few anomalous readings which happened to catch my eye, but they are not of any significance.
 Some are sure to be the printers’ fault.)
 According to Libby, one minor character in Macbeth, the Thane of Ross, is not a minor character at all.
 He is an Iago-like figure, ‘an ambitious intriguer, … a coward, spy, and murderer’.
 Starting from that point, Libby develops new interpretations of several strands in the plot.
 (Did you realize, for instance, that the Thane of Cawdor is an innocent man, ‘traduced and ruined’ by Ross?
 You didn’t?
 No, nor did I.) In the opinion of competent critics (and in mine), this is all utterly insane.
 It would better have been forgotten.
-Unhappily Roman Polanski and Kenneth Tynan allowed their conception of the play to be warped by Libby’s eccentricity; and the distortion has now been deliberately made worse in Joel Coen’s version.
+Unhappily Roman Polanski allowed his conception of the play to be warped by Libby’s eccentricity; and the distortion has now been deliberately made worse in Joel Coen’s version.
 I feel very sad about that.

 Edmund Kerchever Chambers (1866–1954), at the age of 27, produced an edition of Macbeth for a series called ‘The Warwick Shakespeare’.
 The text was based on that in the ‘Globe’ edition (i.e. the one-volume edition by Clark and Wright first published in 1864); I have not looked closely at it.
 The publishers supposed that their ‘Warwick’ editions were ‘likely to be used by young students’; so the porter’s ‘And drink, sir’ speech had to be silently omitted.
 Despite the editor’s relative youth, this edition was well-received; it certainly has many good points.
 I reproduce the introduction and the appendices, in separate files.